Michigan Humane: June 2011 Board of Directors controversy

 In June 2011, MHS board members Cheryl Phillips and Lee Lien resigned from the board citing what they termed an "unacceptable euthanasia rate" of 70%.
 Phillips, who called for an independent audit of MHS' shelter practices, is quoted as saying, "What I signed on for was to protect and preserve the rights of animals.
 Instead of making excuses of why we kill, let's save lives."

 MHS responded on their website saying that the board members had resigned over differences of opinion as to whether or not MHS should remain an open-admissions shelter.
 They explain their euthanasia rates as the result of their open-admission status and higher intakes of dangerous and/or ill animals than other area shelters.
 They did not address the question of an external audit.

 Donation bin controversy

 In 2013, dozens of St. Vincent de Paul Donation Bins throughout metro Detroit began disappearing.
-“When we would go pick up the bins, they would be gone,” Bill Brazier, executive director of the St. Vincent DePaul Society told WXYZ-TV.
+"When we would go pick up the bins, they would be gone," Bill Brazier, executive director of the St. Vincent DePaul Society told WXYZ-TV.
 Nonprofit Planet Aid also reported missing donation bins.
-The missing bins were replaced with bins labeled "Michigan Humane Society."
+The missing bins were replaced with bins labeled "Michigan Humane Society".
 A federal lawsuit was filed in September by the Society of St. Vincent de Paul in Detroit and Planet Aid against a Texas company, American Textile Recycling Services (ATRS).
 The Houston-based company operates 3,615 bins nationwide, and since its inception in 2002 has paid its partners nearly $4.2 million, according to the firm.
-The Michigan Humane Society (MHS), based in Detroit, is one such charity partner.
+The Michigan Humane Society, based in Detroit, is one such charity partner.